heynah/main/README.md

 **Base structure**
 Our application will be built to run in the browser.
 This means we will not be needing our own server nor database.
 However, **we need to serve our files somewhere**.
 For this reason, a tiny web server was created at `server.js`.
 All you have to do is run it with `node server.js`.
 You should not need to restart it nor modify it.

-This repository already contains a base structure to get you started:

-* `src`: Source directory that contains all your HTML, CSS and JavaScript code
-* `src/index.html`: This will load our application.
-Since it's an all front-end app, everything happens in here :)
-* `src/js`: Will contain your JavaScript code
-* `src/css`: Your stylesheet
-* `.babelrc`: tells Babel what to transform.
-In our case, it will transform JSX to React calls, and ES6 to "regular JavaScript"
-* `.gitignore`: tells Git to ignore some files. `node_modules` can be installed with NPM
-* `package.json`: contains the project dependencies as well as some scripts that we can `npm run`
-* `README.md`: This file ;)
-* `server.js`: Runs a tiny web server that always sends `index.html` by default
-* `webpack.config.js`: Configuration for Webpack

-To start hacking on this project:

-1. `npm install`
-2. Start the server and Webpack with `npm start`
-3. Start coding!